marxin/texi2rst-generated/sphinx/gfortran/gnu-fortran-command-options/options-controlling-fortran-dialect.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: dialect options, language, dialect options, options, dialect

 .. _fortran-dialect-options:

-.. index:: dialect options

-.. index:: language, dialect options

-.. index:: options, dialect

 Options controlling Fortran dialect
 ***********************************